 - Make room for personal projects.

-Your business can also benefit from more skilled employees.
+Your business can also benefit from more skilled employees!
 Employee development can increase your business’ human capital which, in turn, makes your business more valuable.

-9. Avoid Micromanaging
+9. Avoiding Micromanaging

 A little employee autonomy goes a long way.
 It gives them the space to try out different strategies.
 In the long run, they’ll have more ownership of their work.